Mic-Bin/Digit-Recognizer/README.md

-# Digit-Recongnizer
+# Digit-Recognizer
-Created a simple ANN model using tensorflow to learn computer vision fundamentals
+Created a simple ANN model using TensorFlow to learn computer vision fundamentals

+The model can classify gray-scale images of hand-drawn digits, from zero through nine.